Highly rated local moving companies for Phoenix to Omaha moves

 - Omaha’s population is about 70% less than Phoenix.

-- Omaha's public transportation has a score of 5 out of 10 versus Phoenix's higher score of 6.
+- Omaha’s public transportation score of 5 out of 10 is lower than Phoenix’s score of 6.

 - Omaha is more walkable than Phoenix with a score of 48 out of 100 vs Phoenix’s 41 out of 100.

-- Omaha has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Phoenix, which has a score of 56 out of 100.
+- Omaha has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Phoenix, which has a score of 56.

 - Omaha’s crime rate is lower than Phoenix with a score of 45.72 compared to Phoenix’s 53.06.
 This means that Omaha neighborhoods are safer than 45.72% of all U.S. neighborhoods, and Phoenix neighborhoods are safer than 53.06%.